kailaix/AdFem.jl/docs/src/coupled_viscoelasticity.md

 # Coupled Viscoelasticity and Single Phase Flow

-A more complex case is when the constitutive relation is given by the [viscoelasticity](https://kailaix.github.io/PoreFlow.jl/dev/viscoelasticity/).
-We consider the same governing equation as the [linear elasticity case](https://kailaix.github.io/PoreFlow.jl/dev/coupled/)
+We have considered [inverse modeling for viscoelasticity](https://kailaix.github.io/PoreFlow.jl/dev/inv_viscoelasticity/) and [coupled elasticity and single phase flow inversion](https://kailaix.github.io/PoreFlow.jl/dev/inverse/).
+A more complex case is when the constitutive relation is given by the [viscoelasticity](https://kailaix.github.io/PoreFlow.jl/dev/viscoelasticity/) and the dynamics is governed by the coupled viscoelasticity and single phase flow equation.
+We consider the same governing equation as the [poreelasticity](https://kailaix.github.io/PoreFlow.jl/dev/coupled/)